tchoi8/distributedwebofcare/README.md

 ## Homework 1 (highly suggested): Code Societies Zine

-Create a zine about your projects, your learning at Code Societies.
-Can be any format including web site, python code, pdf, image, video or anything digital.
-Send the zine to Taeyoon by July 26th 6pm.
-The zines will be compiled and premiere at the [Decentralized Web Summit](https://decentralizedweb.net/) in SF.
+Update your zine by July 26th 6pm.
+Send DM to Taeyoon to inform the zine has been updated.
+The compiled zines will be compiled and premiere at the [Decentralized Web Summit](https://decentralizedweb.net/) in SF.

-## Homework 2 (optional): DIY Social Media
+## Homework: DIY Social Media

 Back up your favorite social media platform, download all content, create a distributed web version of the content.